KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
 2. ESLint issues:
-   - package.json: Line 5, Column 5: Package top-level property "repository" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 9, Column 5: Package top-level property "keywords" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 16, Column 5: Package top-level property "main" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 17, Column 5: Package top-level property "scripts" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 20, Column 5: Package top-level property "author" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 21, Column 5: Package top-level property "license" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 23, Column 9: "moment" should be replaced with an alternative package.
-Read more here: https://github.com/es-tooling/module-replacements/blob/main/docs/modules/momentjs.md (rule: depend/ban-dependencies)
    - skycons.js: Line 21, Column 38: 'delay' is defined but never used. (rule: no-unused-vars)
    - skycons.js: Line 268, Column 9: 'b' is assigned a value but never used. (rule: no-unused-vars)
    - skycons.js: Line 269, Column 9: 'c' is assigned a value but never used. (rule: no-unused-vars)